takeiteasy/jcc/README.md

 - `const` (const-correctness in type system and codegen)
 - `inline` (parsed and generated normally, behaves like static, no special optimization)
 - `register` (accepted and ignored, no special optimization)
-- `volatile` (accepted and ignored, VM doesn't optimize across statements)
+- `volatile` (tracked in type system, prevents optimization of accesses)
 - `restrict` (accepted and ignored, aliasing not tracked)

 ### Other Features